-Eligible Applicants include for-profit entities, eligible non-profit entities 501(C) (3) and 501(C) (4), and public entities (such as Public Housing Authorities) that will undertake the eligible activities on behalf of the ELI households.
+Eligible Applicants include qualified for-profit entities, eligible non-profit entities 501(C) (3) and 501(C) (4), and public entities (such as Public Housing Authorities) that will undertake the eligible activities on behalf of the ELI households.
 In accordance with the definition at 24 CFR 93.2, eligible Applicants must also:

-- Make acceptable assurances to the Grantee (GHFA), that applicant will comply with the requirements of the NHTF program during the entire period that begins upon selection of the applicant to receive NHTF funds and ends upon the conclusion of all NHTFfunded activities - Demonstrate sufficient experience and capacity to develop, own and operate the property for the Period of Affordability. - Demonstrate it meets experience and capacity requirements required for other federal, state, or local housing programs that may be used in conjunction with NHTF funds to ensure compliance with all applicable requirements and regulations of such programs.
+- Make acceptable assurances to the Grantee (GHFA), that applicant will comply with the requirements of the NHTF program during the entire period that begins upon selection of the applicant to receive NHTF funds and ends upon the conclusion of the NHTF required 30-year affordability period. - Demonstrate sufficient experience and capacity to develop, own and operate the property for the Period of Affordability. - Demonstrate it meets experience and capacity requirements required for other federal, state, or local housing programs that may be used in conjunction with NHTF funds to ensure compliance with all applicable requirements and regulations of such programs.